hendricha/Adwaita-FF/README.md

 ## Installation

-1. Install [HTitle 2.6b1 or higher](https://addons.mozilla.org/firefox/addon/htitle/versions) and [Stylish](https://addons.mozilla.org/firefox/addon/stylish/), and probably you also want to use [all this stuff](https://addons.mozilla.org/firefox/collections/seleznev/gnome3/) too.
+1. Install [HTitle](https://addons.mozilla.org/firefox/addon/htitle/) and [Stylish](https://addons.mozilla.org/firefox/addon/stylish/), and probably you also want to use [all this stuff](https://addons.mozilla.org/firefox/collections/seleznev/gnome3/) too.

 2. Install the theme